undefinedlabs/scope-docs/docs/ios-installation.md

 By default, crash stack traces will be partially symbolicated.
 In order to fully symbolicate them and show file and line information, you must run the following script as part of your build phase for the test targets:

+1. First, make sure your Xcode project is configured to generate the debug symbols file:

-1. Open your project in Xcode, then select its project file in the Navigator.
+   1. Click on your project and select **Build Settings**.
+   2. On **Debug Information Format** confirm **DWARF with dSYM File** is selected.

-2. Select your test target from the **Select a project or target** dropdown.
+2. Select your test target from the **Projects and Targets** view.

 3. Open the target's **Build Phases** tab.